vesoft-inc/nebula-docs/docs-2.0/reuse/source_connect-to-nebula-graph.md

 This topic provides basic instruction on how to use the native CLI client Nebula Console to connect to Nebula Graph.

+!!! caution

+    When connecting to Nebula Graph for the first time, you must [register the Storage Service](../2.quick-start/3.1add-storage-hosts.md) before querying data.

 Nebula Graph supports multiple types of clients, including a CLI client, a GUI client, and clients developed in popular programming languages.
 For more information, see the [client list](../14.client/1.nebula-client.md).

 ## Prerequisites